bragabruno/fraud-detection/implementation.md

 # Implementing Your Fraud Detection System: Step-by-Step Guide

-Based on the architecture outlined in the README.md, here's how you can implement this fraud detection system yourself:
+Based on the architecture outlined in the [README.md](README.md), here's how you can implement this fraud detection system yourself:

+This guide walks you through the step-by-step process of building a complete fraud detection system.
+Following the architectural principles and components described in the README, we'll implement each layer of the system - from data ingestion to decision making and analysis tools.

 ## Phase 1: Project Setup and Core Infrastructure